 1. Phenomenal plot

-Devise an extraordinary plot, maintain the story’s consistency, and its progress.
-The growth should move to the intended tension your audience is looking forward, it can be a distinctive play on the characters or the struggles they’re going through.
+Devise an extraordinary plot and maintain the story’s consistency and its progress.
+The growth should move to the intended tension your audience is looking forward, which can be the distinctive play on the characters or the struggles they’re going through.

 You don’t have to construct every young girl’s typical knight-and-shining-armor type of character.
-The challenge here should be creating a string of characters that will hook up your readers’ attention despite of them not acquiring the admirable qualities.
-Produce a character that will gain the mass acknowledgment every time they see your book.
+The challenge here should be creating characters that will hook your readers’ attention despite not having these admirable qualities.
+Create a character that will gain mass appeal when they read your book.

-Mount your vivid imaginations up, take your readers to scenic places that they have never been to.
-Or be creative enough to write the story in one setting, and win it through an interesting plot.
+Mount your vivid imaginations up and take your readers to scenic places that they have never been.
+Or be creative enough to write the story in one setting and win it with an interesting plot.

 4. Mood & style

-Set the mood of the story where readers can recognize your work with how it is written.
-Fancy words are unnecessary but a little wordplay wouldn’t hurt a little.
-Nevertheless, consider setting your boundaries to phrases or vocabulary they can easily connect or relate with.
+Set the mood of the story that is distinctive, one that readers will recognize as solely your work.
+Fancy words are unnecessary, but a little wordplay wouldn’t hurt a little.
+Nevertheless, consider using phrases or vocabulary they can easily connect or relate with.

 It’s best if your story has a theme.
-Every story implies lesson or moral that any of your readers can reflect on.
-You don’t have to do the common type of preaching to your target audience conferring to what’s right or what’s not, let them figure out and outgrew from what your story is portraying.
+Every story has a lesson or a moral that your readers can reflect on.
+You don’t have to do the common type of preaching to your target audience, telling them what’s right or what’s not.
+Let them figure it out from the story.

-One way of holding that intimate connection between you and your readers is the aspect of relatability.
-Considering the exclusivity of the plot, and characters, pay attention how writing such relatable events would build that gist of sympathy or intimate connection between you and your readers.
-You would want to imperatively acknowledge your readers’ feelings by empathizing with them through characters or events that they can relate with, to let them know they’re not alone, and that your book can be their companion.
+One way of establishing that intimate connection between you and your readers is the aspect of relatability.
+Considering the exclusivity of the plot and characters, pay attention how writing such relatable events would build that sympathy or intimate connection between you and your readers.
+You would want to imperatively acknowledge your readers’ feelings by empathizing with them through the characters or events that they can relate with and let them know they’re not alone and that your book can be their companion.
 Always remember to TELL a story, not just sell.